nikic/PHP-Parser/doc/3_Code_generation.markdown

 Additionally it is possible to generate code from reusable templates.

-As an example consider the following template, which defines a general getter/setter sceleton in terms of a property `__name__` and its `__type__`:
+As an example consider the following template, which defines a general getter/setter skeleton in terms of a property `__name__` and its `__type__`:

 ```php